giotto-ai/giotto-tda/CONTRIBUTING.rst

 -----------------

 If you have improvements to Giotto, do not hesitate to send us pull requests!
-Please follow the Github [how to](https://help.github.com/articles/using-pull-requests/).
+Please follow the Github how to (https://help.github.com/articles/using-pull-requests/).
 The Giotto Team will review your pull requests.
 Once the pull requests are approved and pass continuous integration checks, the
 Giotto team will work on getting your pull request submitted to our GitHub repository.
 Eventually, your pull request will be merged automatically on GitHub.